miquelmb/ironhack-final-vue.js-project/README.md

 ### 23nd August

-- Sign out functionality working.
-- Unable to fetch data from user from supabase
+- Fetching data from user from supabase
-- Reading documentation and trying to understand everything...